webdiscus/pug-loader/README.md

 Default: `compile`<br>
 Values:
  - `compile` the pug template compiles into a template function and in JavaScript can be called with variables to render into HTML at runtime. \
+   The query parameter is `?pug-compile`.
+Can be used if the method is `render`. \
    Use this method, if the template have variables passed from JavaScript at runtime. [see usage](#method-compile)
  - `render` the pug template renders into HTML at compile time and exported as a string.
    All required resource will be processed by the webpack and separately included as added strings wrapped to a function. \
+   The query parameter is `?pug-render`.
+Can be used if the method is `compile` or is not defined in options. \
    Use this method, if the template does not have variables passed from JavaScript at runtime.
 The method generates the most compact and fastest code. [see usage](#method-render)
  - `html` the template renders into a pure HTML string at compile time.
 The method need an addition loader to handles the HTML. \
-   Use this method if the rendered HTML needs to be processed by another loader, e.g. by `html-loader` [see usage](#method-html)
+   Use this method if the rendered HTML needs to be processed by additional loader, e.g. by `html-loader` [see usage](#method-html)

 > Embedded resources such as `img(src=require('./image.jpeg'))` handles at compile time by the webpack using [**asset/resource**](https://webpack.js.org/guides/asset-modules/#resource-assets).